ElementalAlly/attendanceProject/README.md

 ```

-You should also be able to access the host from hostname.local (whatever your hostname is).
+You should also be able to access the website from http://hostname.local/ (whatever your hostname is).

 That should be the set up on the software side!